 ever enjoyed.
 Only three teams lasted the distance: Sheffield,

-through acquiring a wealthy new owner, Neil Black, and later a large
+through acquiring a wealthy new owner, Neil Black, and a large modern

-modern arena.
-The Steelers barely hung on after bankrupting more
+arena.
+The Steelers barely hung on after bankrupting more than one

 The only other team to reach the finishing line were Belfast Giants,